 Benefit Description You pay Surgical procedures (cont.)
-High Option Standard Option Prosper Notes: We cover the cost of these drugs and devices under the prescription drug benefit (see Section 5(f)).
-See Section 3, How you get care for services that need prior Plan approval Nothing Nothing Nothing Surgical treatment of morbid obesity (bariatric surgery).
-You must: have a Body Mass Index (BMI) of 40 or greater.
-If your BMI is 35 to 39.9, bariatric surgery may be covered if the Medical Group authorizes the services in accord with the Medical Group's bariatric surgery referral guidelines.
-The guidelines may require that another or a combination of medical condition(s) be present, such as: coronary artery disease, diabetes or sleep apnea; and meet all other bariatric surgery referral guidelines, including but not limited to: nutritional, psychological, medical, and social readiness for surgery, and complete a Medical Group approved pre-surgical educational preparatory program regarding lifestyle changes necessary for long-term bariatric surgery success Nothing Nothing Nothing Notes: You should consult with your physician to determine what is appropriate for you.
-A Plan physician, who is a specialist in bariatric care, must determine that the surgery is medically necessary.
-If you live 50 miles or more from the facility to which you are referred for a covered bariatric surgery, we will reimburse you for certain authorized and documented travel and lodging expenses as follows if: The Medical Group gives you prior written authorization for travel and lodging reimbursement and You send us adequate documentation including receipts.
+High Option Standard Option Prosper • We cover the cost of these drugs and devices under the prescription drug benefit (see Section 5(f)).
+Nothing Nothing Nothing • See Section 3, How you get care for services that need prior Plan approval Surgical treatment of severe obesity (bariatric surgery).
+Nothing Nothing Nothing Notes: Visit kp.org/feds to get a list of criteria you must meet to qualify for bariatric surgery.
+You should consult with your physician to determine what is appropriate for you.
+A Plan physician, who is a specialist in bariatric care, must determine that the surgery is medically necessary. • If you live 50 miles or more from the facility to which you are referred for a covered bariatric surgery, we will reimburse you for certain authorized and documented travel and lodging expenses as follows if: The Medical Group gives you prior written authorization for travel and lodging reimbursement and You send us adequate documentation including receipts.
 Reimbursement benefits are subject to certain limits.
 Please call our Member Services Call Center at 800-464-4000 for more information.
+Voluntary sterilization, including anesthesia and confirmation testing following tubal occlusion and vasectomy Nothing Nothing Nothing Insertion of surgically implanted time- release contraceptive drugs and intrauterine devices (IUDs) Surgical and any other procedures requiring licensed staff to monitor your vital signs as you regain sensation after receiving drugs to reduce sensation or to minimize discomfort.
+Nothing Nothing Nothing • Insertion of internal prosthetic devices.
+See Section 5(a) Orthopedic and prosthetic devices , for device coverage information.
+Nothing Nothing Nothing